Aged between 16 and 19 years benefits and support

 For information about looking for work see Work Redbridge.

-• You are living in what is referred to an 'temporary accommodation or 'specified accommodation'
+• You live in 'temporary accommodation' or 'specified accommodation'.

 Parent’s Learning Allowance